jdleesmiller/jdleesmiller.github.io/_posts/2019-09-06-lessons-building-node-app-docker.markdown

 1. The `version` line tells Docker Compose which version of its [file format](https://docs.docker.com/compose/compose-file) we are using.
 Version 3.7 is the latest at the time of writing, so I've gone with that, but older 3.x and 2.x versions would also work fine here; in fact, the 2.x series might even be a better fit, depending on your use case [^compose-file-v2].

-1. The file defines a single service, built from the `Dockerfile` in the current directory, denoted `.`.
+1. The file defines a single service called `chat`, built from the `Dockerfile` in the current directory, denoted `.`.
 All the service does for now is to echo `ready` and exit.

 1. The volume line, `.:/srv/chat`, tells Docker to bind mount the current directory `.` on the host at `/srv/chat` in the container, which is the `WORKDIR` we set up in the `Dockerfile` above.
 This means that changes we'll make to source files on the host will be automatically reflected inside the container, and vice versa.
 This is very important for keeping your test-edit-reload cycles as short as possible in development.
 It will, however, create some issues with how npm installs dependencies, which we'll come back to shortly.